Enterprise-CMCS/macpro-onemac/services/admin/README.md

 Update a set of change requests given a csv format input.
 Each id will be updated based on its current transmittalNumber, type, and submittedAt timestamp and prepend a message to the additionalInfo.
 See batchUpdateChangeRequestId.json for sample event data.
 NOTE: Convert excel to csv and paste the file into aws lambda test event json.
 Then use the format json button in the console to properly format newlines.

+### resetOneTable

+Deletes all items from the one table EXCEPT if there is an '@' character in the pk.
+Basically all but the user items are deleted.

+### convertChangeRequests

+Scans the change requests table specified and adds the submit events to the one table.
+Use processAll to force all events to modify the one table, triggering the package rebuilds.

 ### Setup

 From the admin directory run: